ViktorStehle/CS50-s-final-project/README.md

 This is my final project for the CS50's Introduction to Computer Science

 #### What you will find in this README
-The idea
+The idea,
-Rules and organization
+rules and organization,
-How to start
+how to start and
-Explanation of the Elements
+explanation of the Elements
-Thank you

 # The idea
 While listening to this seminar for LÖVE and LUA and thinking about the CS50 classes, I very quickly got an idea of ​​where to go and what to do.
 The seminar helped me a lot to understand how to focus on the core and later on the extra (the landmines of game programming).
 Already, during the seminar, I decided on rules and guidelines for myself and my final project.